maximilien/musings/blogs/ai/2/draft.md

 **Hybrid search** combines vector similarity with keyword matching (BM25) and metadata filtering.
 Weaviate, Qdrant, and Pinecone all support this natively.
 For most production systems, hybrid search outperforms pure vector search.

-**Knowledge graphs and GraphRAG** structure information as entities and relationships.
-Microsoft's GraphRAG creates a knowledge graph from an input corpus, using community summaries and graph machine learning outputs to augment prompts at query time.
-GraphRAG excels at reasoning across documents and answering "corpus-wide" questions that require connecting multiple pieces of information—questions like "What are the five key themes across this entire document set?"
-However, it comes with higher indexing costs and complexity.
-For many specific, fact-retrieval questions, traditional ("naive") RAG actually outperforms GraphRAG.
+**Knowledge graphs** (GraphRAG and similar approaches) structure information as entities and relationships.
+Microsoft Research's GraphRAG creates LLM-generated knowledge graphs from source documents, then uses community summaries and graph machine learning outputs to augment prompts at query time.
+GraphRAG shows substantial improvement for questions that require "connecting the dots" across documents or holistically understanding themes across large collections—tasks where baseline RAG struggles.

-**LightRAG** offers a simpler, faster, and more cost-efficient alternative to full GraphRAG, combining knowledge graphs with embedding-based retrieval without the heavy community-hierarchy overhead.
-Good choice for teams that want graph-aware retrieval without the complexity.

-**LLM-driven retrieval** uses the language model itself to iteratively retrieve and refine results, rather than relying on a single vector search query.
+**Iterative retrieval** approaches like Self-RAG, ReAct, and AIR-RAG use the language model itself to iteratively retrieve and refine results, rather than relying on a single vector search query.
+These methods perform multiple retrieval cycles to enhance the depth and relevance of information, particularly for multi-step reasoning tasks.

-**Prompt-based retrieval** skips embeddings entirely for some use cases, using the LLM's own understanding to select relevant context—particularly viable now that context windows have grown to 100K+ tokens.
+**Prompt-based retrieval** skips embeddings entirely for some use cases, using the LLM's own understanding to select relevant context.

 ## Choosing a Vector Database